Tuesday, February 26, 2008

 III.
 Talking School vs. Practising School

-The next passage relates "talk" to the intellect and at the same time uses the notion of "common sense" as a check on intellectualism:
+The next passage relates "talk" to the intellect and intellectualization, and at the same time uses the notion of "common sense" as a check on intellectualism:

 We may deliver great intellectual speeches, become very good rationalists, and prove the tales of God are all nonsense, but let us come to practical common sense.
 What is behind this remarkable intellect?
 Zero, nothing, simply so much froth....
 A little more common sense is required.
 Nothing is so uncommon as common sense, the world is too full of talk.
 From "The Teacher of Spirituality."
 Selections, p.
 59.